 Elizabeth II, Head of the Commonwealth and Queen of 16 countries, was crowned on 2 June 1953.
-The Queen has ruled for longer than any other Monarch in British history, and is a much loved and respected figure across the world.
-Her record-breaking reign has also come to define an era of great change, echoing her predecessors Victoria and Elizabeth I.
+The Queen ruled for longer than any other monarch in British history, and was a much loved and respected figure across the world.
+Her record-breaking reign also came to define an era of great change, echoing her predecessors Victoria and Elizabeth I.

 Here are 10 facts about her life leading up to becoming Queen.

 1. Her ascent to the throne was unexpected but seamless

 Like Victoria before her, Elizabeth was far from first-in-line to the crown when she was born, and received the throne aged 27.

 She was born in 1926, the eldest daughter of Prince Albert, the Duke of York, who, as the king’s second son, was never expected to inherit the throne.
 However, the course of Elizabeth’s life changed forever when her uncle Edward VIII shocked the nation by abdicating the throne in 1936, meaning Elizabeth’s mild-mannered and shy father Albert unexpectedly found himself King and Emperor of the world’s largest empire.

 Elizabeth was something of a family celebrity by the time of the accession of her father.
 She was well-known as George V’s favourite before he had died, and for her air of mature seriousness, which many commented upon.